 The LTC is home to some of the best teaching pros in Albuquerque!
 Many of these pros have played and/or coached Division I college tennis here at the University of New Mexico or elsewhere.
 Many are trained as USPTA professionals, while others have picked up their skills learning from other great pros.

 Roy Cañada came to Albuquerque from Mexico to play for the UNM Men's Tennis Team, and achieved All-American status during his time playing for the Lobos.
-Roy was the UNM Women's Head Tennis Coach until Spring 2012.
-Roy is now working here at the LTC as a teaching pro, picking up new lessons all the time.
+Roy was the UNM Women's Assistant and Head Tennis Coach for a combined 16 years.
+Roy does group and individual lessons for all levels and all ages.

 Ege Tomey is an international student from Turkey and came to the US to play for Washington State University and Sacramento State University.
 She represented Turkey's national team in U12, U14, and U16, and captured the U12 and U14 national singles and doubles titles.
 Ege achieved world ranking in both singles and doubles.
 She is ready to share her knowledge and experience with all levels and all ages!